 30. “Just as long as they keep on coming, and they will, no doubt of that, we are a success.
 Don't you understand?
 An intergalactic success.
 Now, the others, they couldn't take the pace, that's all”.
 And again, a nod to the Thatcherite idea that so long as something's generating revenue, and everybody's working till their stress levels are through the roof, it's successful.

 31. “Although I never got to see the early days, I know it's not as good as it used to be” Say what you will about Whizz Kid, he is actually right about the Psychic Circus.

-32. While the writer says he's not sure why the character's got that name, we'd like to think it works as an ironic allusion to the line from the song “2-4-6-8-Motorway,” “Whizzkid sitting pretty on your two-wheel stallion”.
+32. While the writer, Stephen Wyatt, says the name Whizzkid is a holdover from an earlier draft which focused on computer games, we think it also works as an ironic allusion to the line from the song “2-4-6-8-Motorway,” “Whizzkid sitting pretty on your two-wheel stallion”.

 33. The sets and lighting in this story are particularly impressive, which, given that the interiors were shot in a tent set up in a car park at BBC Elstree, just goes to show that sometimes one has to get out of one's comfort zone to reinvigorate a concept.